kyma-project/examples/rafter/README.md

     >**Note:** If the state is `Pending`, wait for a few seconds and try again.

-5. Export and merge the values of the **baseUrl** field and the path to the `index.html` file from the Asset CR, and then open it in default web browser:
+5. Export and merge the values of the **baseUrl** field and the path to the `index.html` file from the Asset CR, and then open it in a default web browser:

     ```bash
-    open $(kubectl get assets.assetstore.kyma-project.io webpage -o jsonpath='{.status.assetRef.baseUrl}{"/examples-master/asset-store/webpage/index.html"}')
+    open $(kubectl get assets.rafter.kyma-project.io webpage -o jsonpath='{.status.assetRef.baseUrl}{"/examples-master/rafter/webpage/index.html"}')
     ```

 ### Cleanup